dehesa/package-conbini/README.md

     ```swift
     [enpointA, endpointB, endpointC].publisher
-        .sequentialFlatMap()
+        .sequentialFlatMap { $0 }
     // Downstream will receive: [resultEndpointA, resultEndpointB, resultEndpointC]
     ```

     This publisher works "as expected" even with upstream publishers that disregard backpressure (e.g. `PassthroughSubject`).
-It buffers publishers internally and execute them depending on the subscriber's demand and whether a publisher is currently _in operation_.
+It buffers values internally and execute the generated publisher depending on the subscriber's demand and whether a publisher is currently _in operation_.
 Do note, that if a failure completion is received, the whole publisher will finish and any publisher being buffered won't have a chance to execute.
 This is a similar behavior as Combine's `buffer()` operator.

 *   `result` subscribes to the receiving publisher and execute the provided closure when a single value followed by a successful completion is received.
     In case of failure, the handler is executed with such failure.